Carry forward - our top five frequently asked questions

 Tax year 2015/16 was split into two periods.
 The pre-alignment period ran from 6 April 2015 to 8 July 2015 and covered pension input periods which ended between the 2 dates.
 There could have been more than one pension input period ending in the pre-alignment period.
 The post-alignment period ran from 9 July 2015 to 5 April 2016.
 The annual allowance for the pre-alignment period was £80,000.
 The annual allowance for the post-alignment period was zero, but any unused annual allowance from the pre-alignment period could be used in the post-alignment period capped at £40,000.
 Any unused annual allowance from the post-alignment period can be carried forward to later years.

 Carry forward can still be used if the taper applies, you simply substitute the tapered annual allowance for the standard annual allowance in the calculations.
-The taper was introduced in tax year 2016/17.
+The taper was introduced in tax year 2016/17 and the income limits have changed over time

 No, although it makes sense to keep records in case HMRC query any contributions in the future.